 How To: Fix Bad Spending Habits

-It's no secret that many people are deeply in debt and worried about their financial futures.
+It's all too common for people to struggle with debt.
 From lower home values and upside-down mortgages to credit card debt, store credit debt, and high auto loan debt, the cost is high.
 The first step is to change poor spending habits.

 Increase Your Debt With These Bad Habits

 How does all of this debt accumulate and get out of control?

 The worst culprit is spending more than you make.